Search

 Understanding, analyzing, and automatically extracting data from digital images and videos is the focus of the Artificial Intelligence (AI) subfield known as Computer Vision.
 Our interactions with the environment are being profoundly changed by Augmented reality (AR) and Virtual reality (VR).
 And both of those immersive technologies rely largely on computer vision.

 Computer Vision (CV) is a fundamental building block that can transform industries and enhance everyday encounters.
-The technology creates a seamless, immersive AR and VR experience.
+The VR and AR technology creates a seamless, immersive experience.
 CV does this by bridging the gap between the digital and physical worlds.

 In Augmented Reality (AR), computer vision is used for: